 The Adversary model for this level of assurance are “a single person with limited skills repeating a known attack with limited resources, not including the ability to perform social engineering attacks”, otherwise known as script kiddies.

 The draft aims to increase the security requirements for this assurance level once the certification scheme get widely adopted.
 Until then, the basic certification level will be cold comfort to the users of such cloud services.
 Before anything else, compromise by one of these actors presents a major risk to an organisation’s reputation.

 The Substantial assurance level aims higher.

 According to the draft, “[…] the typical attacker profile for assurance level Substantial should be a small team of persons with hacking abilities and access to a wide range of known hacking techniques, including social engineering, but with limited resources, in particular to launch wide attacks or to discover previously unknown vulnerabilities”.

 The assessment level for security requirements on this level are more thorough.

-Beyond the basic requirements, assessment includes on-site audit (interviews and inspecting samples) and a verification that the implementation follows the specified processes and design, including the validation of the functional tests performed on that implementation.
+Beyond the basic requirements, assessment includes on-site audit (interviews and inspecting samples).
+It also includes a verification that the implementation follows the specified processes and design, including the validation of the functional tests performed on that implementation.

 According to the scheme, assurance level Substantial is intended for cloud services suitable for business-critical data and systems.